SuperbTUM/kmeans-pycuda/Readme.md

 ## Further information

-If you would like to know more detail about the structure of the algorithm or if you have any other question, feel free to leave a comment or contact me via e-mail: hmz.superb@gmail.com
+If you would like to know more detail about the structure of the algorithm or if you have any other question, feel free to leave a comment or contact me via e-mail: hmz.superb@gmail.com.
+My WeChat account is DrSuperb.